The Top 76 Small Shower Ideas – Interior Home and Design

 A possible issue with going for glass is that it leaves the contents of your shower on full display, but that’s easy to deal with.
 Put up attractive, wall-mounted shower shelves to keep your things in order, and consider swapping an outdated shower head for a sleek, modern alternative.

-Perhaps the most overlooked and misunderstood of the neutrals, grey has a way of putting things in perspective.
+Perhaps the most overlooked and misunderstood of the neutrals, gray has a way of putting things in perspective.
 It evokes serenity and steadfastness—two grounding qualities that are perfect for a bathroom.

 If you want a more somber, sophisticated bathroom design, opt for darker hues like charcoal and offset them with black accents.
 Plush linens and plenty of natural light will keep the space from feeling too depressing.

-If you want a more lighthearted vibe, pale grey is your answer.
+If you want a more lighthearted vibe, pale gray is your answer.
 Ground it with dark accents, or brighten the room further with white fixtures and decor.

 Whether you have to make use of an awkward nook in your bathroom or you don’t have space for a square shower, irregularly shaped showers can make a bold statement all their own.
 Even if the square footage is the same, having a curved edge creates the illusion of more room in the shower—exactly what you want.